 This might be surprising, but introverts can manage a team just as effectively as extroverts.
 A poll shows that despite the bias, not all effective leaders are extroverts.
 Outgoing people can command a group with charisma and energy, while more reserved bosses coordinate teams through what they know: observe all elements and implement the best response.
 They are careful, attentive, humble, prepared, and are comfortable working alone, showing that good leadership isn’t always flashy.

-6. Being great followers
+6. Being great workers (edited from followers per feedback)

 Introverts give their whole heart to whatever activity is at hand.
 They enjoy performing one task for an extended period of time in a peaceful environment alone, while extroverts may shudder at this thought.
 Furthermore, they need little supervision, as they can be their own facilitators.
 This makes them effective followers as well, being dedicated to the completion of their responsibility provided their solitude is undisturbed.